akili (n.) - (Kiswahili) mind, sense, Intelligence, wisdom, ingenuity

-After a degree in History of Art and English at Cambridge University, Francesca worked as a photo editor for international news agencies, first Agence France Press on their Asia desk in Hong Kong, followed by a seven year stint at Reuters on their Europe Middle East and Africa desk, then based in London.
+After a degree in History of Art and English Literature at Cambridge University, Francesca worked as a photo editor for international news agencies, first Agence France-Presse (AFP) on their Asia desk in Hong Kong, followed by a seven year stint at Reuters on their Europe, Middle East and Africa desk, then based in London.
 Having been born in Kenya, her growing interest in East Africa and its portrayal in the western media compelled her to move to Tanzania in 2002, a country she chose due to its position off the beaten track of the general news agenda.

-After several years in its capital Dar es Salaam, working in publishing, advertising and as an editorial consultant, she moved to the island of Zanzibar and set up Akilipix ((Akili - (Kiswahili) noun - mind, intelligence, wisdom) in 2010, dedicated to combining her passion for photography and the written word, with particular focus on its ability to engage with the public by powerfully communicating social, cultural and historical issues and challenge stereotypical images of Africa.
+After several years in its capital Dar es Salaam, working in publishing, advertising and as an editorial consultant, she moved to the island of Zanzibar and set up Akilipix in 2010, dedicated to combining her passion for photography and the written word, with particular focus on its ability to engage with the public by powerfully communicating social, cultural and historical issues.

 Francesca's pictures and articles have been published in The Scottish Mail on Sunday, Expressen (Sweden), Swiss Architectural Magazine TECH 21, British Vogue, Conde Nast Traveller, Yoga UK and USA editions, and numerous East African publications, both newspapers and magazines.
 Book publications include ‘Architectural Guide to Sub Saharan Africa’ (DOM Publishers) and ‘Whose Tradition?’
 Discourses in the Built Environment' (Routledge, 2017) which pursued the themes: Place; Whose Nation, Whose City?; People: Whose Indigeneity?; Colonialism: Whose Architecture?; and Time: Whose Identity?